What is a Ruesi?

 Ruesi (also Known as Lersi, Pra Rasi or Rishi in India) is a type of jungle preacher or itinerant healer from Southeast Asia.

 The Ruesi were told, among other things, that they had the ability to leave their bodies, to predict the future, to create magical tattoos and amulets, and to be able to talk to animals.
-However, these abilities are less to be attributed to medicine than to the fields of knowledge of Saiyasart or Yaan Meditation.
+Love spells or the lifting of curses were also among the typical activities of a Ruesi.

 A Ruesi plays an important role in the “Story of Gaeuw”.
 The Story of Gaeuw serves as part of the martial arts training of the Pahuyuth to teach the teaching methodology.
 It is about a young son of charcoal burners who went out to look for a hunter to save his village from a tiger gang.